irahuldutta02/expense-ease-tracker/README.md

 - You can view your expenses in a tabular format.
 - You can view your expenses categorically, party wise or mode wise in a graphical format.
 - You can get ai generated insights on your spending.
+- You can filter you expenses based on date, category, party, mode with custom made filters components.
+- You can export your expenses in a csv format.
+- You can make changes to your expenses in bulk.
+- Auto logout feature is there after 24 hours.

 ## Local Setup